 Promoting categories and products with banners is a no-brainer.
 Action these tips for enjoying impressive numbers:

-- Use benefit-focused products or categories titles to make the offer compelling.
+- Use benefit-focused products or categories to make the limited-time offer compelling

 8. Experiment with your pricing using flash sales

 Flash sales offer enormous discounts on limited stock selections for a short time.

 It’s effective for enabling impulse buy.
 Most eCommerce brands often utilize the strategy to clear excess inventory, boost customer loyalty, attract new customers and drive short-term revenue.

 Pricing is often at the center of most purchasing decisions.
 About 65% of shoppers check for price comparison while in a brick-and-mortar store, influencing 51% of purchasing decisions.